isarositi/ArtificialNeuralNetworks-DeepArchitectures/README.md

 # KTH Royal Institute of Technology DD2437: Artificial Neural Networks & Deep Architectures
-Group assignments for the Artificial Neural Networks &amp; Deep Architectures course at KTH
+Group assignments for the Artificial Neural Networks &amp; Deep Architectures course at KTH during the Spring of 2023.